 “Paths washed out and water seeping out of hillside flooding the paths.
 Several trees down.
 Glenwood lake has overflowed its banks completely submerging 6th Ave.
 No., car in center with only the top showing.
 Picnic grounds flowed over to tennis court and Glenwood Ave. almost under water.
 A record breaking high water.”

 Bassett Creek was roaring and Martha had water in her basement at home.
 (1) On June 1st Drs.
 Kilgore, Roberts and Breckenridge are in from the University.
 Roberts usually brought in his class for the birding.
 She mentions on the 4th (1) the someone was in that day to take pictures of the Three-leaved Solomon’s Seal (Maianthemum trifolium) that she says she brought to the Garden from Cedar Creek Bog.
 This is the first time this plant is mentioned in the Garden logs and she does not reference it again until her 1955 log.

 Another big birding event of May and June was the sighting once again of the Blue-gray Gnatcatcher nesting near Birch Pond - between the Garden parking lot and the pond.
 Miss Aler found the nest in a White Oak.
 After the first brood in May, they made another nest.
 She records the events in both her log and diary.
-This was a rare bird in Minnesota and had last been seen near the same spot in 1939.
-Martha would make no further mention of it till 1955 when it was seen once again.
+This was a rare bird in Minnesota and had last been seen near the same spot in 1939, and first in 1936.
+It would be seen again in 1943, then vanished for years.